-National Archives of Australia/Australian Historical Association scholarships assist talented postgraduate scholars with the cost of copying records held in the Archives.
-For example, scholars may be based in one city and want to see records located in an Archives office in another city.
-Assistance with digital copying costs will provide access to material that might not otherwise be possible.
+National Archives of Australia/Australian Historical Association scholarships assist talented postgraduate scholars with the cost of making digital copies of records held in the Archives available for viewing on the Archives' website.
+For example, scholars may be based in one city and want to see records located in an Archives repository in another city.
+Assistance with digital copying costs will provide access online to material that might not otherwise be possible.

-The assistance is designed for postgraduate scholars undertaking research towards a Masters or PhD degree in history.
+The scholarship is designed for postgraduate students undertaking research towards a Masters or PhD degree in history.

 Successful applicants will be required to:

 - request their digital copies within 12 months of receiving the scholarship, and

 - produce a brief finding aid to part of the Archives' collection based on their research within 12 months of receiving the award.
 This could be in the form of a two-page fact sheet or a short contribution to the Archives' A–Z for researchers.

 Scholars retain copyright in any work produced as a result of the scholarship, but are required to clear copyright in collection materials where applicable and acknowledge and cite source materials appropriately.

 The Selection Committee consists of two representatives from the Australian Historical Association and one representative from the National Archives.
 The Committee's decision is final.